Zacqary/Qlusterfuq/README.md

 You'll need to go into the `db/set` folder and change the following:

--`admincontact` - Set this to an email address -`daemon` - Set this to a no-reply email address -`sitename` - Set this to the name of your site -`systemroot` - Set this to the root URL of your Qlusterfuq site
+- `admincontact` - Set this to an email address
+- `daemon` - Set this to a no-reply email address
+- `sitename` - Set this to the name of your site
+- `systemroot` - Set this to the root URL of your Qlusterfuq site

 You can also edit `regdesc` and `regintro` to change what appears on the "Apply to Join" page.